 THE Bushmaster COURSE (5 days)

-In our opinion the most comprehensive 5 day survival course in California...3 days of comprehensive survival and bushcraft training that will prepare you for the last 2 days spent solo in the wild applying the learned skills with just a knife and one bottle of water.
+In our opinion the most comprehensive 5 day survival course in California...3 days of advanced survival and bushcraft training that will prepare you for the last night spent solo in the wild applying the learned skills with just a knife and one bottle of water.
 Advance your level of self reliance in the wilderness to a higher level by using less gear and more knowledge of the materials nature provides.
-We combine the most effective survival skills, bushcraft, First-Aid and navigation techniques to guarantee you will walk away with deeper confidence in yourself and connection to the natural world.
+We combine the most effective survival skills, bushcraft skills, and navigation techniques to guarantee you will walk away with deeper confidence in yourself and connection to the natural world.

 Survival training in the California wilderness...no shower facilities, no modern toilets, seclusion, and no experience required - just full immersion with nature.